-LLM DEGREE EXAMINATION (RESEARCH) Requirements for the Degree: The degree will be awarded on the basis of a thesis of approximately 40,000 words (excluding reasonable footnotes). lowing grading system shall apply: First Class Honours Second Class Honours Pass Full-time LLM (Research) students must pass the Examination for LLM (Research) within two years from the date of first registration for the programme.
+LLM DEGREE EXAMINATION (RESEARCH) Requirements for the Degree: The degree will be awarded on the basis of a thesis of approximately 40,000 words (excluding reasonable footnotes).
+Pass Standard (subject level): The following grading system shall apply: First Class Honours Second Class Honours Pass Two and Four Year Rules: Full-time LLM (Research) students must pass the Examination for LLM (Research) within two years from the date of first registration for the programme.
 Part-time LLM (Research) students must pass the Examination for LLM (Research) within four years from the date of first registration for the programme.
 Failure to comply with the relevant rule would mean that a student would be ineligible to proceed further in the programme.